sarweshs/review-system/GRAFANA_CONFIG.md

 # Grafana Configuration Guide for Review System

-This guide covers setting up Grafana dashboards to monitor the Review System's producer and consumer services using Prometheus metrics.
+This guide covers setting up Grafana dashboards to monitor the Review System's producer and consumer services using Prometheus metrics and Loki logs.

 ## Prerequisites

 - Docker and Docker Compose running
 - Prometheus and Grafana services running (already configured in `docker-compose.yaml`)
+- Loki and Promtail services running (already configured in `docker-compose.yaml`)
 - Review Producer running on port 7072
 - Review Consumer running on port 7073
 - Both services exposing Prometheus metrics at `/actuator/prometheus`